MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - The transaction fails if an argument is used in any form after being moved.
 There is no way to restore an argument to its position (its input or result index) after it is moved.
 - If an argument is copied but does not have the `drop` ability, then the last usage is inferred to be a move.
 As a result, if an argument has `copy` and does not have `drop`, the last usage _must_ be by value.
 Otherwise, the transaction will fail because a value without `drop` has not been used.
 - The borrowing of arguments has other rules to ensure unique safe usage of an argument by reference:
   - If an argument is mutably borrowed, there must be no outstanding borrows.
+Duplicate borrows with an outstanding mutable borrow could lead to dangling references (references that point to invalid memory).
   - If an argument is immutably borrowed, there must be no outstanding _mutable_ borrows.
 Duplicate immutable borrows are allowed.
   - If an argument is moved, there must be no outstanding borrows.
-Moving a borrowed value would make those outstanding borrows unsafe.
+Moving a borrowed value would make those outstanding borrows dangling and unsafe.
-  - If an argument is copied, there must be no outstanding _mutable_ borrows.
-It is safe and allowed to copy a value that is immutably borrowed.
+  - If an argument is copied, there can be outstanding borrows, mutable or immutable.
+While it might lead to some unexpected results in some cases, there is no safety concern.
 - Object inputs have the type of their object `T` as you might expect.
 However, for `ObjectArg::Receiving` inputs, the object type `T` is instead wrapped as `sui::transfer::Receiving<T>`.
 This is because the object is not owned by the sender, but instead by another object.
 And to prove ownership with that parent object, you call the `sui::transfer::receive` function which removes the wrapper.
 - The `GasCoin` has special restrictions on being used by-value (moved).
 It can only be used by-value with the `TransferObjects` command.
 - Shared objects also have restrictions on being used by-value.
 These restrictions exist to ensure that at the end of the transaction the shared object is either still shared or has been deleted.
 A shared object cannot be unshared, i.e. having the owner changed, and it cannot be wrapped.